 Joseph Provato has over 30 years’ experience in workplace safety and insurance matters.
 Prior to joining the Workplace Safety and Insurance Appeals Tribunal, he worked with the Office of the Worker Adviser as a Regional Manager and Worker Advisor representing injured workers at all levels of appeal.
 Mr. Provato holds a Diploma in Social Work from Seneca College and attended York University where he majored in Psychology and is a licensed paralegal in the province of Ontario.

-Marlene Kesler has worked as a Policy Consultant and Health and Safety/Industrial Hygiene Consultant in healthcare, education and the private sector in Ontario and Alberta.
-She holds a Master of Laws in Health Law (Osgoode Hall Law School, York University LL.M.
-2020), Master of Public Health in Environmental and Occupational Health Science (School of Public Health, University of Illinois at Chicago), Bachelor of Physical Education (Faculty of Kinesiology, University of Calgary), and designation as a Canadian Registered Safety Professional.
-She has held volunteer positions with the Public Health Services Health and Safety Association and Girl Guides of Canada.
-She is concurrently appointed to the WSIAT (as an Employer Member) and the CMTO (as a Public Member).
+Marlene Kesler is a former member of the Workplace Safety and Insurance Appeals Tribunal and a former public appointee to the Council of the College of Massage Therapists of Ontario.
+Prior to her shift to administrative law, she worked in healthcare policy and occupational health and safety/industrial hygiene for over 20 years in Ontario.
+Marlene holds a Master of Laws in Health Law (LL.M.
+2020, Osgoode Hall Law School), Master of Public Health in Environmental and Occupational Health Science (University of Illinois at Chicago), Bachelor of Physical Education (University of Calgary), and designation as a Canadian Registered Safety Professional.
+She has volunteered with the Public Health Services Health and Safety Association and Girl Guides of Canada.

 Stephen Roth is a Lawyer with Roth Professional Corporation focusing on personal injury and employment law.
 Mr. Roth is a former Independent Insurance Auditor with Adjusters Canada/Crawford Adjusters.
 His community involvement includes serving as a member of the Board of Directors with Family Services Perth-Huron.
 Mr. Roth holds an Honours Bachelor of Business Administration degree, a Chartered Insurance Professional certification from the Insurance Institute of Ontario and a Bachelor of Laws degree from the University of Western Ontario.